Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Synopsis of Program Training Courses and Classes

-The Mobilization and Deployment Program provides the following training courses: Readiness Essentials for Army Leaders (R.E.A.L.): Soldier and Family Readiness Group (SFRG) Leader Course, SFRG Key Contact, SFRG Fund Custodian Course, Soldier and Family Readiness Liaison/Assistant (SFRL/A) Course, SFRG for Command Teams; Community Resource Course, CARE Team Course, Rear Detachment Operations Course, Company Commander and First Sergeant Spouse Seminar, and Resilience skills training.
+The Mobilization, Deployment and Stability Support Operations (MD&SSO) Program provides the following training courses: Readiness Essentials for Army Leaders (R.E.A.L.): Soldier and Family Readiness Group (SFRG) Volunteer Course, SFRG Key Contact, SFRG Fund Custodian Course, Command Family Readiness Representative (CFRR) Course, Command Team SFRG Training; Community Resource Course, CARE Team Course, Rear Detachment Operations Course, Company Commander and First Sergeant Spouse Seminar, Family Readiness Advisor Training and Resilience skills training.

-The Mobilization and Deployment Program provides the following deployment cycle support briefings on request: Pre-deployment (personal and Family Readiness), Army Community Service Overview, Redeployment, Reunion and Reintegration for Families, Family Readiness Group Overview, REAL SFRG Foundations/Overview, CARE Team Overview, Deployment Resources Overview, Encouraging Participation in Family Readiness.
+The MD&SSO Program provides the following deployment cycle support briefings on request: Pre-deployment (personal and Family Readiness), Army Community Service Overview, Redeployment, Reunion and Reintegration for Families, Family Readiness Group Overview, REAL SFRG Foundations/Overview, CARE Team Overview, Deployment Resources Overview, Encouraging Participation in Family Readiness.

 Military and Family Life Counselors